Salesforce + AI

 MCP (Model Context Protocol) is an open standard by Anthropic that enables AI assistants like Claude to securely interact with external systems.
 For Salesforce developers, it means Claude Code can directly query data, deploy metadata, run Apex tests, and manage orgs without leaving the IDE.
 This dramatically accelerates development workflows and enables natural language interactions with your Salesforce environments.

-Salesforce DX MCP Server runs locally using Salesforce CLI credentials and provides development-focused tools like metadata deployment, Apex testing, and LWC analysis.
-It requires Salesforce CLI to be installed but needs no OAuth setup.
-Salesforce Hosted MCP Servers run on Salesforce infrastructure, use OAuth authentication with Connected Apps, and provide API access to sObjects and invocable actions.
-Choose DX MCP for development workflows with CLI, and Hosted MCP for OAuth-based access without local CLI requirements.
+Salesforce DX MCP Server runs locally using Salesforce CLI credentials and provides 60+ development-focused tools like metadata deployment, Apex testing, and LWC analysis.
+It requires Salesforce CLI but needs no OAuth setup.
+Salesforce Hosted MCP Servers - Generally Available since April 2026 - run on Salesforce infrastructure, authenticate through External Client Apps (OAuth 2.0 + PKCE), and expose sObjects, Flows, Invocable Actions, Data 360, Prompt Builder, and Tableau Next as MCP tools without local CLI setup.
+Choose DX MCP for development workflows with CLI, and Hosted MCP for OAuth-based access without a local CLI.

 This error occurs when switching between MCP server endpoints or when OAuth tokens expire.
 Clear the cached credentials by running rm -rf ~/.mcp-auth/ in your terminal, then restart Claude Code to re-authenticate with fresh tokens.
-If the issue persists, verify your Connected App settings and ensure the callback URL is correctly configured.
+If the issue persists, verify your External Client App's callback URL matches the one your client expects (see the table in Section 6).

 Related Reading